Article XII, Section 3 Executive Directors

 In line with the rules and guidelines of the Fund, Executive Directors have the responsibility to protect the security of any confidential information provided to, or generated by, the Fund.

-When making public statements or speaking to the media on Fund-related matters, Executive Directors should make clear whether they are speaking in their own name or on behalf of the Executive Board.
+When making public statements on Fund-related matters, Executive Directors should make clear whether they are speaking on behalf of the Executive Board.

 Conflicts of Interest

 In performing their duties, Executive Directors will carry out their responsibilities to the exclusion of any personal advantage.

 Executive Directors should avoid any situation involving a conflict, or the appearance of a conflict, between their personal interests and the performance of their official duties.
 If such a conflict arises, Executive Directors should promptly inform the Ethics Committee and withdraw from participation in decision-making connected with the matter.
 If the conflict is potential rather than actual, Executive Directors should seek the advice of the Ethics Committee about whether they should recuse themselves from the situation that is creating the conflict or the appearance of conflict.